mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 and get the required configuration.
 We can also leverage [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) to manage different configuration files for different profiles (environments).

+The Config Client binds to the Config Server and initializes Spring `Environment` with remote property sources.

-## 3. Dependencies
+## 4. Dependencies

 We'll use Gradle to build our project.
 I recommend using [Spring Initializr](http://start.spring.io/) for bootstrapping your project.

-We'll use:
+For the Config Server we'll use:

  - Spring Boot 2
- - Spring Webflux
- - Spring Reactive Data MongoDB
- - Spring Security Reactive Webflux
+ - Spring Cloud Config Server
- - Lombok

 Not all the Spring libraries have a stable release yet.